SakshamDev2005/Billing-System/README.md

 The necessary Python libraries (tkinter, pandas) installed.

-You can install them using the following command - pip install pandas
+You can install them using the following command - pip install module name

 # Getting Started: